huggingface/datasets/docs/source/exploring.rst

      'idx': [1, 3, 5]
     }

-You can also get a full columns by querying its name.
+You can also get a full columns by querying its name as a string.
 This will return a list of elements:

 .. code-block::